wangziqi2013/wangziqi2013.github.io/_posts/2023-02-04-cuckoo-trie.markdown

 the lookup key of the item; a bitmap indicating the availability of child nodes, the size of which equals two to the number of bits in each token; two pointers delimiting the range of leaf nodes that the node covers (if the node if a leaf node, then the pointers are undefined), and a type field to indicate whether the node is an inner node or a leaf node.
 Lookup operations on the Cuckoo Trie are performed as follows.
+First, the lookup procedure issues D prefetching requests to prefetch the buckets that can contain the first D nodes on the traversal path.
+For radix trees, the lookup keys for the nodes on the traversal path can be easily computed using the first D key prefixes.
+The depth of prefetching D depends on the degree of memory-level parallelism of the system and can be empirically measured.